Skip to Content

 • Think about 5 things you’re grateful for in life.

-• The things that make you smile and get out of bed each morning.
+• The things that make you smile and get out of bed for each morning.

 • Things that you wouldn’t want to be without.

-Focus on them, prioritise them regularly.
-Feel more content with these 5 things to enrich your life instead of being envious of the things that you don’t have but wish you had.
+Focus on them, review and prioritise them regularly.
+Honour these 5 things enriching your life instead of being envious of the things that you don’t have but wish you had.
 You might not really want or need them anyway!

-Read more about gratitude or try my 30-day Gratitude Challenge.
+Read more about how a gratitude practice can improve your life or try my 30-day Gratitude Challenge to get you started.

 6. Avoid over-spending